 A design system earns its place in a regulated product environment by answering governance questions early — before the audit, before the release candidate, before someone files a complaint.
 That is a different job than being a component library, and teams that have not made the distinction tend to find out at the worst possible time.

-The governing accessibility standard for products covered by the European Accessibility Act is EN 301 549 v3.3.1, which maps substantially to WCAG 2.1 Level AA.
-In practice, teams should be building to WCAG 2.2 now.
-The newer success criteria — Focus Appearance (SC 2.4.11, 2.4.12), Dragging Movements (SC 2.5.7), and Target Size Minimum (SC 2.5.8) — address real interaction patterns that WCAG 2.1 left unresolved.
+The current harmonised ICT accessibility reference is EN 301 549 v3.2.1, which maps substantially to WCAG 2.1 Level AA for web content and applications.
+In practice, teams should be building to WCAG 2.2 now, because its Level AA additions — Focus Not Obscured (SC 2.4.11), Dragging Movements (SC 2.5.7), Target Size Minimum (SC 2.5.8), and Accessible Authentication Minimum (SC 3.3.8) — address real interaction patterns that WCAG 2.1 left unresolved.

 GOVERNANCE_BEFORE_GALLERY